Data Collector Environment Configuration

 Tip: To avoid constant recalculation of the allocated heap size, set both the minimum and maximum properties to the same value.
 To define the unit of measure, use m for MB and g for GB.

-Note: By default, Java 8 and Java 11 enable the UseCompressedOops option, which allows a maximum of 32 GB of heap size regardless of the configured size.
+Note: By default, Java 11 enables the UseCompressedOops option, which allows a maximum of 32 GB of heap size regardless of the configured size.
 To allocate more than 32 GB, disable the option by adding the following Java option : -XX:-UseCompressedOops

 Define the heap size based on your installation: